Dont Look Back: Release

 The film was first shown publicly May 17, 1967, at the Presidio Theater in San Francisco, and opened that September at the 34th Street East Theater in New York.

 A transcript of the film, with photographs, was published in 1968 by Ballantine Books.

 Reception and legacy

 Dont Look Back has been very well received by critics.
-It has a rating of 91% on Rotten Tomatoes based on 55 reviews.
-The websites critics consensus reads, "Dont [sic] Look Back leaves the mysteries of Dylan largely intact while offering a gripping verite-style account of a pivotal moment in his incredible career."
+It has an approval rating of 91% on Rotten Tomatoes based on 55 reviews.
+The website's critics' consensus reads: "Dont [sic] Look Back leaves the mysteries of Dylan largely intact while offering a gripping verite-style account of a pivotal moment in his incredible career."
 The film received a 5-star review from AllMovie and has a Metacritic score of 84, indicating "universal acclaim".
 In August 1967, a Newsweek reviewer wrote, "Dont Look Back is really about fame and how it menaces art, about the press and how it categorizes, bowdlerizes, sterilizes, universalizes or conventionalizes an original like Dylan into something it can dimly understand".

 Kurt Cobain identified it as the only "good documentary about rock and roll" in a 1991 interview with his Nirvana bandmates, a sentiment with which Dave Grohl concurred.